jbagwell27/bundle-of-scripts/README.md

 # Scripts That Work

-A list of scripts that I made over the years to make my professional work easier
+A list of scripts that I made over the years to make my professional work easier.

 ## Disclaimer